Ravenbat/E-Commerce-Web-Site/README.md

      * User can register and log in
      * Can see active listings in index page and click on them to go to listing page.
-     - Can place a bid on a listing
+     * Can place a bid on a listing
-     - List their own products to sell
+     * List their own products to sell
-     - Alert the user if they won the bidding when seller closes their listing
+     * Alert the user if they won the bidding when seller closes their listing
-     - Add products to their own watchlists
+     * Add products to their own watchlists
-     - Categories tab to sort all merchandise and products
+     * Categories tab to sort all merchandise and products

-With variety of features this application can function as a full fledged E-Commerce web site for business and clients.
+With variety of features this application can function as a full fledged E-Commerce web site for businesses and clients.